IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

 * Requesting a token for the API from IdentityServer using the client credentials
 * Calling the API using the access token

-To make the interaction with the OAuth2 token endpoint easier, we add a client package via Nuget:
+To make the interaction with the OAuth2 token endpoint easier, add the Client package to the MVC project via Nuget:

 ```
 install-package Thinktecture.IdentityModel.Client
 ```

-The following code snippet will request the token for *sampleApi* using the client credentials:
+Under Controller, add the new class CallApiController.
+The following code snippet requests the token for *sampleApi* using the client credentials:

 ```csharp
 private async Task<TokenResponse> GetTokenAsync()